Minnesota's 3rd congressional district

-Minnesota's 3rd congressional district encompasses the suburbs of Hennepin and Anoka counties to the west, south, and north of Minneapolis.
+Minnesota's 3rd congressional district contains suburbs in Hennepin and Anoka counties to the west, south, and north of Minneapolis.
 The district, which is mostly suburban in character, includes a few farming communities on its far western edge and also inner-ring suburban areas on its eastern edge.
 The district includes the blue collar cities of Brooklyn Park and Coon Rapids to the north-east, middle-income Bloomington to the south, and higher-income Eden Prairie, Edina, Hopkins, Maple Grove, Plymouth, Minnetonka, and Wayzata to the west.
 Democrat Kelly Morrison currently represents the district in the U.S. House of Representatives, after being elected in 2024.

 The 3rd congressional district has the highest median household income out of Minnesota's congressional districts, with a median household income of $100,867, compared to the state average of $74,593.
 In 2020, 12 percent of residents of the 3rd congressional district were immigrants; the largest countries of origin were India, Mexico, Laos, Liberia, and Vietnam.
 The largest immigrant populations in the district are concentrated in Brooklyn Park, one of the most ethnically diverse cities in Minnesota, as well as in Eden Prairie and Bloomington.

 The 2024 election was between Republican Tad Jude and Democrat Kelly Morrison.
 It was described as "decidedly low-keyed", notable for a lack of attack ads or advertising in general.